Engin-Boot/capture-behavior-of-a-visit-counter-ana301/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given I am allowed to access the server that runs the visit counter When the server is back in the working state
+  Given I have access to the server that runs the visit counter When the server is back in the working state
   Then recover the server by logging in and refreshing it